garyaiki/Scala-Algorithms/README.md

 # Scala-Algorithms

-Translations from Java to Scala of around 50 algorithms from Robert Sedgewick and Kevin Wayne's book _Algorithms_.
-Nearly all the ones explained in Robert Sedgewick's video lectures in his Coursera courses [Algorithms, Part I](https://www.coursera.org/course/algs4partI) and [Algorithms, Part II](https://www.coursera.org/course/algs4partII) are here.
+Java to Scala translations of around 50 algorithms from Robert Sedgewick and Kevin Wayne's website for their book _Algorithms_.
+I chose those Robert Sedgewick elaborated on in his video lectures in Coursera courses [Algorithms, Part I](https://www.coursera.org/course/algs4partI) and [Algorithms, Part II](https://www.coursera.org/course/algs4partII).

 ## Background

-The algorithms courses began soon after Martin Ordersky's courses [Functional Programming Principles in Scala](https://class.coursera.org/progfun-003) and [Principles of Reactive Programming](https://class.coursera.org/reactive-001) ended.

-When _Algorithms I_ began, I asked their forums about Scala versions but there was no reply.
-I thought writing them would build my repertoire in both Scala and algorithms and also fill a gap in available Scala examples.
+These courses began soon after Martin Ordersky's courses [Functional Programming Principles in Scala](https://class.coursera.org/progfun-003) and [Principles of Reactive Programming](https://class.coursera.org/reactive-001) ended.
+On the _Algorithms I_ forums, I asked if there were Scala versions but there was no reply.
+I thought writing them myself would build a repertoire in both Scala and algorithms and also be useful to other Scala programmers.

 ## Rule of least expressiveness

-Scala combines Object Oriented and Functional Programming which doubles the size of the toolbox but demands choices other languages make for you.
-[Concepts, Techniques, and Models](http://www.info.ucl.ac.be/~pvr/book.html) by Peter Van Roy gives this advice _... each component should be programmed in its "natural model".
-Using a less expressive model would give a more complex program and using a more expressive model would not give a simpler program but would make reasoning about it harder._ I left in vars, nulls, and side effects when getting rid of them would obscure, .
+Scala combines Object Oriented and Functional Programming which gives you a much bigger toolbox but this demands choices other languages make for you.
+Peter Van Roy in [Concepts, Techniques, and Models](http://www.info.ucl.ac.be/~pvr/book.html) gives this advice: _each component should be programmed in its "natural model".
+Using a less expressive model would give a more complex program and using a more expressive model would not give a simpler program but would make reasoning about it harder._ So instead of trying to turn all tricky imperative code into pure functions, I left in vars, nulls, and side effects when getting rid of them would overcomplicate.

 I've found lots of Scala examples that were either deceptively like Java or impenetrably concise.
-I've tried to write code that's useful idiomatic Scala without baffling Java programmers.
+I tried to write useful idiomatic Scala without baffling Java programmers.

-## Viewing algorithms in either language on the web
+## Viewing algorithms in Java and Scala side by side

-Java code written by Robert Sedgewick and Kevin Wayne is at [Java Algorithms and Clients](http://algs4.cs.princeton.edu/code/), Scala translations have the same class names but with `.scala` extenstions.
-I also followed the api with adjustments to Scala idioms.
+Java code written by Robert Sedgewick and Kevin Wayne is at [Java Algorithms and Clients](http://algs4.cs.princeton.edu/code/), Scala translations have the same class names but with `.scala` extensions.
+I followed their api so most methods have the same name.
+I adjusted their signatures to follow Scala idioms.

-Choose the package for a type of algorithmn under [src/main/scala/org/gs/](https://github.com/garyaiki/Scala-Algorithms/tree/master/src/main/scala/org/gs) then open the Scala source, for example [AcyclicSP](https://github.com/garyaiki/Scala-Algorithms/blob/master/src/main/scala/org/gs/digraph/AcyclicSP.scala), on the first line is a link to Sedgewick and Wayne's code `/** @see` <http://algs4.cs.princeton.edu/44sp/AcyclicSP.java.html> then you can open and compare side by side.
+In this project, choose a package under [src/main/scala/org/gs/](https://github.com/garyaiki/Scala-Algorithms/tree/master/src/main/scala/org/gs) then open a source file, for example [AcyclicSP](https://github.com/garyaiki/Scala-Algorithms/blob/master/src/main/scala/org/gs/digraph/AcyclicSP.scala), on the first line is a link to Sedgewick and Wayne's code `/** @see` <http://algs4.cs.princeton.edu/44sp/AcyclicSP.java.html>

 ## Common Scala idioms